SEAN: Mid-April brings us a wide variety of titles, with something for absolutely everyone.

-MELINDA: I am always up for anything from Comic Zero-Sum, I admit, though I’m not a fan of Black Butler, so we’ll see.
+MJ: I am always up for anything from Comic Zero-Sum, I admit, though I’m not a fan of Black Butler, so we’ll see.

 SEAN: And Love In Hell wraps up with its third volume.
 Can our hero and heroine live happily ever after in the hereafter?
 Or will we just have more amusing bloody injuries?